YahikoSV/getbooth/ReadMe.md

 Solution: Solve the capcha by yourselves.

 [2] Account failed to log-in properly. \
-Possible Solution [1] Wrong credentials \
+Possible Solution [1]: Wrong credentials \
-Possible Solution [2] The next code ran before the page loaded.
+Possible Solution [2]: The next code ran before the page loaded.
 Requires adding waiting time when logging-in.

-[3] A certain input/click keeps retrying but failed.
+[3] A certain input/click keeps retrying but failed.\
-Possible Solution [1] Depends on the speed of your internet, the code may run faster than the loading time.
-Just wait for it to load.
+Possible Solution [1]: Depends on the speed of your internet, the code may run faster than the loading time.
+Just wait for it to load.\
-Possible Solution [2] If [1] fails.
+Possible Solution [2]: If [1] fails.
 Manually click the button.
-It should proceed to the next code.
+It should proceed to the next code. \
-Possible Solution [3] If [2] fails, Increase your Loadtime_buffer.
+Possible Solution [3]: If [2] fails, Increase your Loadtime_buffer.
 Your PC/ISP might be too slow such that some codes get overrided by the next code.

 #### IF THERE ARE ANY ISSUES, PLEASE CONTACT ME
 #### FEEDBACK IS HIGHLY APPRECIATED
+Twitter: Yahiko_Daichi \
+Discord: Yahiko#1354

 ###### Short-term Developments:
 - [] Translate variant type from Japanese to English